isomerpages/moe-bukitviewpri/_bvps-experience/Curriculum/Character and Citizenship Education.md

 believe will make a difference in the community.
 Being actively involved in learning about and appreciating the community develops their sense of commitment in playing their part to make it a better place.</p>
-<p>As part of our school’s Values in Action (VIA) programme, our school showcases
+<p>As part of our school’s (VIA) programme, our school showcases the P1-P6
-the P1-P6 VIA projects through our VIA Learning Day.
+VIA projects through our VIA Learning Day.
 Through the VIA projects, our students have learned and applied important values and skills.
-Additionally, they have demonstrated active citizenship and worked towards our school’s vision of being Caring Citizens as they learned to serve in their family, school and community.</p>
+Additionally, they have demonstrated active citizenship and worked towards our school’s vision of being Caring Citizens as they learnt to serve in their family, school and community.</p>
 <p>Showcase of Primary 1 and Primary 2 VIA projects “I Love My Family” and
 “I Love My School”:</p>